gSchool/sql-practice-commands/README.md

 ## Creating a Database

 Click on the elephant in the top right corner of the page to open the postgres menu.
 Click "open psql" to open a psql terminal window.
 Insert the following commands in the psql terminal window.
-To close the window
+To close the window: \q.

 ```
 CREATE DATABASE testdb;